south-bend-code-works/intro-to-web-dev/lessons/module3/chat_app_simple.md

 - Allow anyone on our website to post a new message.
 - Listen for messages posted by others and display them on them on our screen.

-At the end of this activity, we will have built something similar to this example or Rick chatting with Morty.
+At the end of this activity, we will have built something similar to this example of Rick chatting with Morty.

 ![chat example]({{ site.baseurl }}/assets/img/module2/simple-chat-1.0-animated.gif)

-### Setup Firebase
+### Starter Code

-Create a a file called simple-chat.html and copy and paste your projects `firebaseConfig` values into the starter script below.
-You'll also need to make sure that the version numbers (e.g. 8.2.1) for your Firebase JS SDK match what you see in your project settings.
+1. Create a a folder called chat-app and save the following code in your index.html file.
+2. Paste your projects `firebaseConfig` values into the starter script to replace the `...`.
+     - Note: You'll also need to make sure that the version numbers (e.g. 8.2.1) for your Firebase JS SDK match what you see in your project settings.

 ```
 <!DOCTYPE html>